carterandrew/simple-endpoint/README.md

 ### 1. Setup

-In a Linux terminal in the directory of your choice, please run the following
+In a Linux terminal in the writable directory of your choice, please run the following commands:
-commands:

 1. ```git clone https://github.com/carterandrew/simple-endpoint.git```
 2. ```cd simple-endpoint```